GRAINS-Soybeans set for fourth weekly gain on China demand hopes

-CANBERRA, Nov 3 (Reuters) - Chicago soybean futures rose on Friday, heading for a fourth consecutive weekly gain amid expectations of strong demand from China and worries about the weather in top exporter Brazil, while corn and wheat edged lower.
+CANBERRA/PARIS, Nov 3 (Reuters) - Chicago soybean futures rose on Friday, heading for a fourth consecutive weekly gain amid expectations of strong demand from China and worries about the weather in top exporter Brazil, while wheat was firm and corn edged lower.

 Soybean supply is ample for now but low rainfall in northern cropping areas in Brazil is causing concern and lifting prices, said Vitor Pistoia at Rabobank in Sydney.